Discover a new-to-you urban hiking trail in northwest Calgary: Waterfall Valley, Douglas Fir Trail, or Nose Hill Park.

 If you need your daily dose of nature but don’t have time to drive to the mountains, try a local park!
 There are several natural areas in Calgary that offer great views, a workout, and an escape from pavement.
-Here are some of our favorite family-friendly trails in northwest Calgary.
+Here are some of our favorite family-friendly urban hiking trails in northwest Calgary.

 - Distance: 1 km round trip to the falls with options to go further (there’s a large network of trails, but the slope uphill from the lookout is very steep and there is a large dropoff from the escarpment.
 Use caution.).